grandchild/linux_installer/README.md

 `variables.go` provides a simple templating engine to expand variables inside strings.
 This can even be done recursively (i.e. a variable *value* may contain a variable reference as well).

+`gui/gui_utils.go` contains wrappers for retrieving various GTK3 widget types from the gui definition file.
+Go [famously has no generics](https://golang.org/doc/faq#generics), making this list of similar functions necessary.
+They all do the same thing, which is casting a widget loaded from the builder into the desired type.

 #### Metadata